 Most WA mine sites have limited or no cellular coverage.
 Starlink provides satellite internet connectivity directly to the fleet monitoring hardware, ensuring continuous telemetry data from vehicles operating at remote sites across the Pilbara, Goldfields, and Mid West.
 No dead zones, no data gaps.

-How much do unplanned fleet breakdowns cost Perth mining suppliers?
+How much do unplanned fleet breakdowns cost WA mining suppliers?

 What vehicles and equipment does the fleet monitoring system support?